Institute of the Five-Fold Ministry

 BBSCE137 Contextualization

 Description: This course provides an explanation and evaluates a variety of contextualization meanings, methods, and models from an evangelical perspective.
 It focuses on the study of the main principles that can be utilized to promote biblically faithful enculturation of the Gospel and the interaction between the Gospel and culture, the impact of the Gospel on culture, the role of culture in spreading the Gospel, and a biblical understanding for contextualization limits.
-This course will reinforce the need to utilize contextual methodology which is scripturally sound and culturally viable and contextualizing the Gospel in ways that will contribute to the Great Commission around the world.
+This course will reinforce the need to utilize contextual methodology, which is scripturally sound and culturally viable, and contextualize the Gospel in ways that will contribute to the Great Commission worldwide.
 The main question that will be answered in this course is: How will the students of missions contextualize the gospel to best reach the people in that target culture?

 BBSCE138 Romans